 Pallet flow rack, also known as “gravity flow,” is a FIFO (first in, first out) dynamic storage system.
-Pallet flow rack makes it possible to achieve high density storage while maintaining a FIFO retrieval order and product handling efficiency.
-Gravity flow pallet racking maximizes actual storage space by minimizing aisles.
-Gravity pallet flow systems can be designed to hold up to 20 pallets deep in one lane, and allow for quick and efficient inventory turnover.
+With pallet flow, you can achieve high-density storage while maintaining a FIFO retrieval order.
+Pallet flow racking maximizes actual storage space by minimizing aisles.
+Pallet flow systems can be designed to hold up to 20 pallets deep in one lane and allow for quick and efficient inventory turnover.

-Customization is key in pallet flow rack systems, and manufacturers offer multiple types of rollers to meet the demands of individual users’ pallets and products.
+Customization is the key to effective pallet flow racking systems and manufacturers offer different types of rollers designed to serve different applications.
 Some manufacturers can even customize their pallet flow racks with speed controller capacities that are uniquely designed for users’ product weight ranges.
-The AK Design Group of rack systems specialists has decades of combined experience designing customized pallet flow systems, and can help you create the pallet flow system that accommodates your own unique storage needs.

 How Pallet Flow Rack Works

 Pallet flow rack systems are generally first in, first out (FIFO).
 In a flow rack system, pallets are loaded into the storage lane from the loading aisle and fed by gravity towards the discharge aisle.

 The pallets are first placed on the rollers that let them “flow” towards the front of the rack system.
 Once they’ve glided to the front of the system, the pallets rest on pallet stops until they’re unloaded from the pick face.

 As pallets are removed or unloaded from the system, each of the pallets that were behind them rolls forward one position.
 This process can happen until the lane is empty or indefinitely if pallets are loaded into the system.
 Pallet speed is controlled by the type of rollers and brakes engineered into the system.